Halo Board Carbon Edition Review

 Earning the most weight out of all of our rating metrics, Speed was of paramount importance in our test.
 This metric made up 25% of the total score, with the Halo Board delivering a decent showing, meriting a 7 out of 10 for its efforts.
 We tested both the acceleration of each board, as well as its top speed, to determine the score in this metric.

-This board actually scored very well in our top speed test, finishing near the top of the group, as shown in the chart below.
+This board actually scored very well in our top speed test, finishing near the top of the group.

 The board did feel a little unsteady at its top speed, wobbling slightly, but not giving us undue cause for concern.

 However, this model couldn't carry its top-tier performance into the second test of this metric: Acceleration.
 The Halo Board Carbon was about average, taking about 5.17 seconds to complete our 50' test track when starting from a standstill — significantly more than the 3.17 seconds of the top model.

 Ranking second to speed, our Range metric takes credit for the next largest portion of the overall score — 20%.
 We compared how long each board lasted on flat ground with an economical riding profile, as well as how long it took each board to charge.
 Our tester is an average-sized, 6' adult male, so lighter riders may make it further and heavier riders a shorter distance, but the overall ranking of boards should remain consistent.
 The Halo Board Carbon again delivered a solid performance in this metric, earning a 7 out of 10 for its performance.